Article updated: October 22, 2021

 - All tags used in the action are archived.

-- The assignee's account is cancelled.
+- The assignee's account is canceled.

 - The assignee's team is deleted.